hggeorgiev/CentroUI/source/index.html.md

 </CnNavbar>
 ```

-CnNavbar - section of a VR graphical user interface intended to aid visitors in accessing information.

-## Selectors

-* CnNavItem

-## Details

-### CnNavItem

 Navigation bar item.

 # CnRow

+CnRow makes a section that horizontally stacks all elements in a CnContainer.

+## CnRow

 > **CnRow:**